Mindfulness is about strengthening one’s capacity to pay attention non-judgmentally, to the present moment.

 Denver DBT and Psychotherapy is excited to be offering an ongoing mindfulness group.
 The group combines Mindfulness Based Stress Reduction, DBT’s mindfulness training and Insight Oriented meditation techniques.
 It is ongoing, in that participants may join at any time (as long as there is an opening).
 Each group member is actively encouraged to adopt, maintain and/or deepen their daily mindfulness practice.

 This group is led by Dr. Nikki Kraslin who has been intensively trained in Mindfulness Based Stress Reduction.
 She has been a dedicated practitioner of Insight Meditation since 2008, maintaining a daily mindfulness/meditation practice and attending yearly, week-long silent meditation retreats.
-Dr. Kraslin completed a two-year Mindfulness Meditation Teacher Certification Program through the Greater Good Science Center at the University of California Berkeley.
+Dr. Kraslin also completed a two-year Mindfulness Meditation Teacher Certification Program through the Greater Good Science Center at the University of California, Berkeley.
 The training was co-led by Jack Kornfield and Tara Brach (internationally renowned meditation instructors who both hold doctorates in clinical psychology).